igeekjsc/JSSAPIScripts/README.md

 You must manually enter which static groups you want to query.
 See comments in script for more details.

-The output will look like --
+Each line in the output will look like --

-FAK3APLS3RL1,StaticGroup01

-FAK3APLS3RL2,StaticGroup01

-FAK3APLS3RL3,StaticGroup01

-FAK3APLS3RL4,StaticGroup01

-FAK3APLS3RL1,StaticGroup02

-FAK3APLS3RL2,StaticGroup02

-FAK3APLS3RL1,StaticGroup03

-FAK3APLS3RL2,StaticGroup03

-FAK3APLS3RL3,StaticGroup03

-In the example above, 4 computers are in *StaticGroup01*, 2 computers are in *StaticGroup02*, and 3 computers are in *StaticGroup03*
+**FAK3APLS3RL1,StaticGroup01**

 **Important NOTE:** If your static group names have spaces or other special characters, you must manually replace with appropriate URL encoding handlers.  (e.g. "%20" for space)